 When you exercise you increase your circulation and your blood flow throughout your body.
 The components of your immune system are also better circulated, which means your immune system has a better chance of finding an illness before it has a chance to spread.
 In a sense, exercising helps your immune system to be more efficient in weeding out and acting upon viruses and diseases.

-Wash Your Hands and Don’t touch your nose!
+Wash Your Hands and Don’t touch your eyes, nose or mouth!

 Take extra Vitamin C